perpetualKid/GetText.NET/README.md

 ### .NET CoreCLR

-If you using this library under CoreCLR and you want to use encodings different from UTF-8 for your *.mo files, you need to include [System.Text.Encoding.CodePages](https://www.nuget.org/packages/System.Text.Encoding.CodePages/) package into your application and initialize it like this:
+To use this library under CoreCLR for encodings different from UTF-8 in *.mo files, [System.Text.Encoding.CodePages](https://www.nuget.org/packages/System.Text.Encoding.CodePages/) package needs to be included into the application and initialized like this:
 ```csharp
 	#if NETCOREAPP1_0
 		Encoding.RegisterProvider(CodePagesEncodingProvider.Instance);